Why Not Use a Free/Paid Email Provider?

 - Go to Tools & Settings > IP Addresses > Reread IP.

-Change IP address from ‘Dedicated’ to ‘Shared’ so that all domains can use it. - You can do an external nmap scan to confirm the new IP is being read:
+Change IP address from ‘Dedicated’ to ‘Shared’ so that all domains can use it. - You can do an external nmap scan to confirm the new IP is being read, or use Xellix.

-Currently, your SPF record will contain a silly weird-name.serverip.plesk.page, because this matches the server’s hostname.
+Currently, your server’s hostname will contain a silly weird-name.serverip.plesk.page.
 Let’s update this in Plesk under Tools & Settings > Server Settings.
-Update the ‘Full hostname’ to match the MX record (mail.yourdomain) and click OK.
+Update the ‘Full hostname’ to match a domain or subdomain that you will be pointing to this server and click OK.

 Back in the IONOS Cloud Panel, click on Network > Public IP > Create.
 Under ‘IP Version’ be sure to select IPv6 and choose your server to be assigned to.